The Forbidden History of Heavenly Mother

 Joan of Arc’s visions were branded as demonic whispers, and she was burned at the stake in 1431.
 Agnes Sampson of Scotland was tortured and executed in 1591 after being accused of conjuring storms against King James VI.
 Ursula Kemp of Essex, accused of child-killing in 1582, was betrayed by her own son and hanged.
 Hypatia of Alexandria, though centuries earlier, exemplifies the same patriarchal fear: in 415 CE she was lynched by a Christian mob for her intellectual influence and “pagan” knowledge (Dzielska, Maria.
 Hypatia of Alexandria.
 Harvard University Press, 1995).
 Any woman who wielded authority—through learning, healing, prophecy, or politics—risked being branded as witch, whore, or heretic.

 Sacred groves were cut down, echoing biblical denunciations of Asherah poles.
 Folk celebrations of seasonal cycles were Christianized: solstice festivals became St. John’s Day or Candlemas, their pagan roots rebranded under new names.
 Animistic bonds with forest, river, and stone were ridiculed as superstition.
-The Church declared in its creeds that there is only one God, eternally male, disembodied, passionless and residing outside of everything.
-The ultimate culmination of masculine energy taking supreme precedence.
-Existing only as logos, pure thought and logic.
+Christian creeds declared one God, and Christian tradition overwhelmingly imagined and addressed that God in masculine terms.
 And Woman was blamed for humanity’s fall, and the physical world was denigrated as corrupt.
 Those who revered maternal nature were damned as idolaters bound for hellfire.

 Yet as Neumann reminds us: